Partial identification for discrete data with nonignorable missing outcomes: References

+Mattei, A., Mealli, F., and Pacini, B. (2014).
+"Identification of causal effects in the presence of nonignorable missing outcome values," \textit{Biometrics}, 70, 278-288, doi: 10.1111/biom.12136

-McGovern, M. E., Bärnighausen, T., Marra, G., and Radice, R. (2015).
-On the assumption of bivariate normality in selection models: a copula approach applied to estimating HIV prevalence.
-Epidemiology (Cambridge, Mass.), 26(2), 229.
+McGovern, M. E., Bärnighausen, T., Marra, G., and Radice, R. (2015), "On the assumption of bivariate normality in selection models: a copula approach applied to estimating HIV prevalence," \textit{Epidemiology}, 26, 229-37, doi: 10.1097/EDE.0000000000000218.